 WARNINGS/EJECTIONS

 Any player shall, at the discretion of the Umpires, be given a warning for arguing an on-field call during a game or otherwise behaving in an unsportsmanlike manner, including the use of profanity.
 If a player not on the bases, at bat or playing defense comes onto the field, they will receive a warning.
 Arguing among teams will also not be tolerated by the Umpires and a warning will be issued to the respective team captains.
 After the 1st warning, the umpire will notify both the player and the team captain that a warning has been given.
-If the offender receives a 2nd warning, he is automatically ejected from the game and is also disqualified from the team’s next game.
+If the offender receives a 2nd warning, he is automatically ejected from the game, and must leave the playing area immediately.
+The player is also disqualified from the team’s next game.
 You can ask the 1st Umpire to consult with the 2nd Umpire if you need a clarification of the call.
 Physical contact with an umpire will result in an immediate ejection and further disciplinary action by the Executive Committee.
-NOTE: if you continue to argue an ejection and do not return to the bleachers, you can be suspended for additional games at the discretion of the Executive Committee.
+NOTE: if you continue to argue an ejection and do not leave the playing area, you can be suspended for additional games at the discretion of the Executive Committee.
 This rule will be vigorously enforced this season.

 RE-ENTRY RULE